michaelhsmart/Docker-TF-Dev-Notes/README.md

   by default)
 - `docker_pycharm/` contains an example and references for using Pycharm for development, but having the iterpreter reside within a docker containers

+It also contains some short docs covering some areas of interest of recommended
+tools: `docker.md` briefly covers Docker.

 # README